RCHENLAB/dry-lab-standard/README.md

 1. Access to the Taco server
-First of all, you need to set the taco server account Go to the adress https://it.bcm.edu/  and create a ticket to request access to taco server
+First of all, you need to set the taco server account Go to the adress https://it.bcm.edu/  and to create a ticket to request access to taco server, go to **Report a Problem** and make the request described in Short description and describe your issue

-After this, send the ticket number to Bill <william.lammerding@bcm.edu>

 For example,